LUGM/TechTatva-15/TechTatva15/README.md

-### TECH TATVA '15

-Official iOS app for TechTatva15.
+# TechTatva '15

+The Official App for the annual techfest TechTatva of Manipal Institute of Technology

+Download the app at https://goo.gl/T6I4YA